-Means of launching and recovering lifeboats and SOLAS rescue boats shall be in accordance with Marine Orders Part 25.
+Means of launching and recovering lifeboats and SOLAS rescue boats shall be in accordance with the requirements specified in Marine Orders Part 25 for class A vessels over 500 gross tonnage.

 Where a non-SOLAS rescue boat is carried, the parent vessel shall be fitted with a safe means of launching and recovering the rescue boat.
 Such means shall be capable of launching and recovering the rescue boat when loaded with two (2) persons (each assumed to be of 75 kg weight) and its full outfit of equipment.